Accelerated Online Bachelor's Programs in Montana 2026

 4. University of Providence

 The University of Providence offers several online and hybrid bachelor's degree programs, as well as related online certificates.
-Distance-learning students can earn a degree in criminal justice, applied mathematics, paralegal studies, and other fields with little to no on-campus requirements.
+Distance-learning students can earn a degree in criminal justice, applied mathematics, legal and paralegal studies, and other fields with little to no on-campus requirements.
 In addition to traditional credits, the school accepts up to 30 alternative credits through CLEP and other assessments.

 Time to completion: Two to three and a half years